Emertechs-Labs/ContextEngieeringGuide/docs/development/README.md

 # Development Phase for Hedera Africa Hackathon

 ## Overview
 The development phase is where your researched ideas become functional prototypes.
 As a non-coder, leverage AI agents like the Hedera AI Agent Kit and MCP servers to build decentralized applications (dApps) on Hedera.
-These tools allow you to use natural language prompts to generate code, interact with Hedera services, and test on the testnet—AI handles the technical heavy lifting.
+These tools allow you to use natural language prompts to generate code, interact with Hedera services, and test on the testnet - AI handles the technical heavy lifting.

 ### What You'll Build
 A simple prototype that shows your idea working on Hedera, like creating tokens, sending messages, or minting NFTs.
-No coding needed—just describe it to AI!
+No coding needed - just describe it to AI!

 ## Key Tools for Development
 Focus on Hedera AI Agent Kit for AI-powered dApp building and MCP servers for seamless AI integration.